tsu3010/dataset-collection/renters_analysis/README.md

 - dob - date of birth of renter
 - houseID - unique identifier of house
 - houseZip - zip code of house
-- paymentDate - date in format dd/mm/yyyy
+- paymentDate - payment date info
 - paymentAmount - amount of rent paid
 - rentAmount - amount due in rent